 If you are already seeing a clinician at APPS and are unable to make your next scheduled appointment(s), you can have your session(s) via Doxy.me, rather than interrupt your treatment.

 Telephone treatment, like Doxy.me online treatment, allows clients to work with their APPS clinician outside of the office and at their convenience.

 If you are already seeing a clinician at APPS and are unable to make your next scheduled appointment(s), you can have your session(s) by phone, rather than interrupt your treatment.

 Confidentiality and Security for Doxy.me On-Line Treatment and Telephone Treatment

 Doxy.me is a HIPPA compliant service – meaning that your personal information and treatment is secure, safe and private.
 APPS also uses firewalls and state of the art security for online consultation/therapy meetings.
 Moreover, our online therapy module is password protected and only permits the APPS clinician and the client to sign into the meeting at any given time.
 Telephone Therapy sessions are held over the office’s secure landline or by work mobile phones (at the discretion of the clinician).
 APPS follows the same HIPAA guidelines for treatment, confidentiality and privacy afforded to clients seen at the office.

 Generally, as licensed psychiatrists, psychologists and therapists client-clinician information is kept confidential unless the APPS clinician becomes aware of the following during Doxy.me on-line treatment or telephone treatment meetings:

 - An intent to commit suicide or homicide

-Please contact our office manager at (703) 723-2999 or email@example.com if you would like to schedule an Online Consultation, Online Therapy or Telephone Therapy with an APPS clinician.
+Please contact our office manager at (703) 723-2999 or firstname.lastname@example.org if you are a new or existing client and would like to schedule on-line treatment or telephone treatment with an APPS clinician.